zent-contrib/codemods/README.md

 To use these codemods, please install https://github.com/facebook/jscodeshift first.

+Before using zent-codemod in your project, please **CLEAN WORKING TREE** of `git` to allow rollback after transform.

+It's **NOT** guaranteed that all breaking changes detected.
+Anyway, It's necessary to look through [Change Log](http://fedoc.qima-inc.com/zent/zh/guides/changelog).

 ## Transformers

 - `explicit-optional-props`: Explicitly pass optional props whose default value has breaking change.